ErikOSorensen/StatsOkonomen/content/post/2026-06-15-method-camp-for-new-phd-students-august-2026/index.md

 in order to evaluate if any further tutoring is necessary.

-Looking forwardto see you in August!
+Looking forward to seeing you in August!

 # Math (week 1)